-- The City of Cayce was allocated approximately \$6.9 million from the Coronavirus State and Local Fiscal Recovery Funds to be received in two equal tranches in fiscal years 2021-2022 and 2022-2023.
-Most expenditures related to the first tranche were budgeted in the fiscal year 2022-2023. - The City continues to struggle with open positions.
-In this post-pandemic environment, the City is finding it difficult to recruit qualified candidates for a variety of roles and experience levels.
+- The City of Cayce was allocated approximately \$6.9 million from the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) to be received in two equal tranches in fiscal years 2021-2022 and 2022-2023.
+Most expenditures related to the first tranche were budgeted in the fiscal year 2022-2023.
+The second tranche was budgeted in conjunction with the City's fiscal year 2023-2024 budget process.
+At July 1, 2023, the only unallocated SLFRF funds consist of interest earned. - The city continues to struggle with open positions.
+In this post-pandemic environment, the city is finding it difficult to recruit qualified candidates for a variety of roles and experience levels.

-These factors were taken into account when adopting the general fund budget for 2022-2023.
-Amounts available for appropriation in the general fund budget are \$16,747,065, an increase of roughly \$1.4 million from the final 2022 budget of \$15,326,977.
-It should be noted that the appropriated budget for 2023 includes \$560,059 in budgeted revenues to service current installment purchase obligations of the City, including an additional installment purchase planned in the amount of \$738,000.
+These factors were taken into account when adopting the general fund budget for 2023-2024.
+Amounts available for appropriation in the general fund budget are \$19,731,716, an increase of roughly \$2.73 million from the final 2023 budget of \$16,997,065.
+The budget increase is mainly attributable to the increase in anticipated grant revenue from \$525,000 in fiscal year 2023 to \$2,224,727 in fiscal year 2024.
+It should also be noted that the appropriated budget for fiscal year 2023-2024 includes \$484,920 in budgeted revenues to service current installment purchase obligations of the city, including an additional installment purchase planned in the amount of \$500,000.